Meetpatil03/weather_app/README.md

 6. Now your Dependencies are installed, Please chech whether are getting any error or not, if you are not getting any error that means everything is configured correctly.
 If you are seeing any red lines in your code or file their might be something which need to be configured (try to reach out the person who had uploaded the repo)

 7. select the Emulator or simulator to run the app
     i.
-Press : ctrl+shift+P
+Press : ctrl+shift+P<br>
     ii.
-A Prompt box/ searched box will be Appeared at the Top centre iii.
-Enter or search for -> Flutter:Select Device iv.
-A list will appear with different devices (for eg : Current Device -> chrome,Edge, Pixel 4a API 30 (it would be any Pixel Phone you have made from Android studio) ) : Press any one device you want to run the flutter app on
+A Prompt box/ searched box will be Appeared at the Top centre<br>
+    iii.
+Enter or search for -> Flutter:Select Device<br>
+    iv.
+A list will appear with different devices (for eg : Current Device -> chrome,Edge, Pixel 4a API 30 (it would be any Pixel Phone you have made from Android studio) ) : Press any one device you want to run the flutter app on <br>

 8. In the Terminal of vs code Enter the command (Note their is a space between flutter and run) : flutter run
 9. Now the Terminal will start to build and run the app on your emulator.